Rerunning OCR: A Machine Learning Approach to Quality Assessment and Enhancement Prediction: Quality Classifier

 \subsubsection{Language Detection and Independence}

 It remains to be addressed that the usefulness of two out of the four features, namely $x_0$ and $x_1$, depends on correct language detection.
 Unfortunately, multilingual data coupled with variable OCR quality renders this task very challenging.
-BnL tries to overcome this issue by: \\ \begin{itemize} \item Operating on a smaller (text block) level, rather than processing entire articles or pages (with a higher likelihood of language changes). \item Utilizing $langid$ (\citet{lui}) as a fallback after having run $B_i$ against a selection of stop words for $lb$. \item Discarding blocks (no prediction) where $\ell(B_i)\notin\{de, fr, lb\}$, opting for a trade-off with higher accuracy but little less volume. \\ \end{itemize} Although garbage token detection ($x_3$) is not sensitive to the correct detection, it definitely needs to be robust enough to be language independent within $\{de, fr, lb\}$.
-Since \citet{kulp}) and (\citet{taghva}) based themselves on English data, it was necessary to review the nine listed rules for the languages in question.
+BnL tries to overcome this issue by operating on a smaller (text block) level, rather than processing entire articles or pages (with a higher likelihood of language changes).
+The $langid$ software (\citet{lui}) is used as a fallback after having run $B_i$ against a selection of stop words for $lb$.
+Also, blocks where $\ell(B_i)\notin\{de, fr, lb\}$ are discarded (no prediction), opting for a trade-off with a higher accuracy but a little less volume. \\ \\ Although garbage token detection ($x_3$) is not sensitive to the correct detection, it definitely needs to be robust enough to be language independent within $\{de, fr, lb\}$.
+Since \citet{kulp} and \citet{taghva} based themselves on English data, it was necessary to review the nine listed rules for the languages in question.
 After careful consideration, it seemed sufficient to reassess rule $3$ and $4$ by verifying that four consecutive vowels and six consecutive consonants are indeed very rare appearances in all three languages.